 Partner with UNICEF in cause-related marketing programs to build brand awareness, enhance retail, client and customer relationships, and increase sales and market share.

-Namely, the UNICEF Ireland Corporate Christmas Lunch or our ever-popular Mother’s Day Lunch.
+Namely, the UNICEF Ireland Corporate Christmas Lunch.

 UNICEF Ireland are particularly proud of our charity collaboration with the Cathal Ryan Trust; with whom we have had a particularly fruitful relationship creating transformative change for conflict-affected communities in North Sri Lanka.